yiisoft/mailer/README.md

 [Symfony Mailer](https://github.com/yiisoft/mailer-symfony) based official drivers available as a separate packages that actually can send emails.

+## Requirements

+- PHP 8.0 or higher.

 ## Installation

-The package could be installed with composer:
+The package could be installed with [Composer](https://getcomposer.org):

 ```shell
 composer require yiisoft/mailer